Appointment of guardian ad litem — Background information — Rights — Notification and inquiry — Appointment of attorney for child — Review.

 (1) The court shall appoint a guardian ad litem for a child who is the subject of an action under this chapter, unless a court for good cause finds the appointment unnecessary.
-The requirement of a guardian ad litem may be deemed satisfied if the child is represented by independent counsel in the proceedings.
+The requirement of a guardian ad litem may be deemed satisfied if the child is represented by an independent attorney in the proceedings.
 The court shall attempt to match a child with special needs with a guardian ad litem who has specific training or education related to the child's individual needs.

 (2) If the court does not have available to it a guardian ad litem program with a sufficient number of volunteers, the court may appoint a suitable person to act as guardian ad litem for the child under this chapter.
 Another party to the proceeding or the party's employee or representative shall not be so appointed.